-E stimated Fair Value Estimated Weighted Average Life (Years)
+Estin nated Fair Value Estimated Weighted Average Life (Years)

 Trademarks - Baker Hughes \$ 2,100 Indefinite life

 Customer-related 1,260 15

 Patents and technology 550 10

 Trademarks - Other 70 10

 Capitalized software 90 3-7

 In-process research and development 45 Indefinite life

 Favorable lease contracts 8 10

-Total \$ 4,123
+Total \$ 4,123 ·

-- (3) Includes approximately \$160 million of net deferred tax liabilities related to the estimated fair value of intangible assets included in the preliminary purchase consideration and approximately \$117 million of other net deferred tax assets, including non-U.S. loss carryforwards net of valuation allowances and offsetting liabilities for unrecognized benefits. - (4) Goodwill represents the excess of the total purchase consideration over fair value of the net assets recognized and represents the future economic benefits that we believe will result from combining the operations of GE O&G and Baker Hughes, including expected future synergies and operating efficiencies.
+- (3) Includes approximately \$560 million of net deferred tax liabilities related to the estimated fair value of intangible assets included in the preliminary purchase consideration and approximately \$243 million of other net deferred tax assets, including non-U.S. loss carryforwards net of valuation allowances and offsetting liabilities for unrecognized benefits. - (4) Goodwill represents the excess of the total purchase consideration over fair value of the net assets recognized and represents the future economic benefits that we believe will result from combining the operations of GE O&G and Baker Hughes, including expected future synergies and operating efficiencies.
 Goodwill resulting from the Transactions has been preliminarily allocated to the Oilfield Services segment, of which \$67 million is deductible for tax purposes.

 During the fourth quarter of 2017, the Company made measurement period adjustments to reflect facts and circumstances in existence as of the acquisition date.
-These adjustments resulted in a decrease in goodwill of approximately \$366 million mostly due to the step-up to fair value of property, plant and equipment of \$682 million partially offset by a reduction in intangible assets of \$367 million.
+These adjustments resulted in a decrease in goodwill of approximately \$401 million mostly due to the step-up to fair value of property, plant and equipment of \$682 million partially offset by a reduction in intangible assets of \$367 million.
 As a result of the increase in property, plant and equipment and the reduction of intangible assets during the fourth quarter of 2017, we recorded a net increase to depreciation and amortization expense of \$63 million, which adjusts the depreciation and amortization expense to the amount that would have been recorded in previous interim reporting periods if the adjustment to the provisional amounts had been recognized as of the acquisition date.
 In addition, we reclassified certain balances to conform to our current presentation.
+Additionally, approximately \$343 million of foreign tax credit carryforwards offset with a valuation allowance were recorded related to foreign earnings that were not considered to be permanently reinvested.
 The acquisition of Baker Hughes contributed revenue of approximately \$5,184 million and pretax segment operating income of approximately \$256 million for the period from July 3, 2017 through December 31, 2017.

-We are treated as a partnership for U.S. federal income tax purposes.
-As such, we will not be subject to U.S. federal income tax under current U.S. tax laws.
-Our members will each be required to take into account for U.S. federal income tax purposes their distributive share of our items of income, gain, loss and deduction, which generally will include the U.S. operations of both Baker Hughes and GE O&G. BHGE and GE will each be taxed on their distributive share of income and gain, whether or not a corresponding amount of cash or other property is distributed to them.
-For assets held indirectly by us through subsidiaries, the taxes attributable to those subsidiaries will be reflected in our consolidated and combined financial statements.
+BHGE LLC is treated as a partnership for U.S. federal income tax purposes.
+As such, BHGE LLC will not itself be subject to U.S. federal income tax under current U.S. tax laws.
+The members of BHGE LLC will each be required to take into account for U.S. federal income tax purposes their distributive share of the items of income, gain, loss and deduction of BHGE LLC, which generally will include the U.S. operations of both Baker Hughes and GE O&G. BHGE and GE will each be taxed on their distributive share of income and gain, whether or not a corresponding amount of cash or other property is distributed to them.
+For assets held indirectly by BHGE LLC through subsidiaries, the taxes attributable to those subsidiaries will be reflected in our consolidated and combined financial statements.